mlab817/dafaqs2022/docs/bureaus/prri.md

 - The Philippines ranked as top eight among the world’s top ten rubber producing countries and accounts for 1% of the world’s total dry rubber production (ANRPC, 2019).
 - The employment generated in the countryside is composed of 90% smallholder rubber farmers and 10% large-scale farmers (i.e., rubber cooperatives, traders and processors).
-- Rubber contributes 0.7% of the total crop production in the Philippines amounting to Php.
-3.7 billion (PSA, 2019).
+- Rubber contributes 0.7% of the total crop production in the Philippines amounting to PhP 3.7 billion (PSA, 2019).
-- Further, Rubber is a lucrative industry with potential for profitable investment in the new normal, as it serves as raw material in making surgical gloves for medical frontliners, as well as in various products such as automobile tires, gaskets, lining, condoms, rubberized road, seismic bearing for bridge retrofitting, other sporting materials and facilities (i.e., tennis, basketball, etc..) and other industrial rubber-based products (Philippine Rubber Roadmap 2017-2022).
+- Further, rubber is a lucrative industry with potential for profitable investment in the new normal, as it serves as raw material in making surgical gloves for medical frontliners, as well as in various products such as automobile tires, gaskets, lining, condoms, rubberized road, seismic bearing for bridge retrofitting, other sporting materials and facilities (i.e., tennis, basketball, etc.) and other industrial rubber-based products (Philippine Rubber Roadmap 2017-2022).

 ## What is the role of PRRI in improving the Philippine Rubber Industry?